 Also, the conformal coating does not work well over sharp edges as it results in edge crawling where the coating isn’t present on such edges.
 To prevent edge crawling it is necessary to check the viscosity of the coating and use multiple coats.
 A specialized coating of 100 microns works best for improved edge cover.

 Some of the tests that might be carried out on conformal coated boards include:

 - Damp heat testing

 - Thermal cyclic performance

 - Flammability test

 Conformal coating is normally applied by the process of dipping or spraying.
-Typically the thickness of the coating is 20-50 micron, even though specialist coatings can be applied at up to 100 micron thickness.
-In case of PCB Prototypes or small batch production, it is also possible to apply the coating by the process of brushing.
+Typically, the thickness of the coating is 20-50 micron, even though specialist coatings can be applied at up to 100-micron thickness.
+In the case of PCB Prototypes or small batch production, it is also possible to apply the coating by the process of brushing.